Wage Calculator

 There is no special bonus tax rate

-The short version is simple: a bonus is not taxed under a separate bonus tax scale.
+A bonus is not taxed under a separate bonus tax scale.
 It is added to your ordinary income for the year and assessed under the same tax brackets that apply to salary and wages.
+The often-quoted 47% figure is a withholding ceiling — the top marginal rate of 45% plus the 2% Medicare levy — not a bonus tax rate.

-The confusion comes from the payslip.
-The amount your employer withholds from the one-off payment can look much harsher than the eventual tax you owe.
-That does not usually mean payroll got it wrong.
-It means payroll is following the ATO withholding method for irregular payments.
+The confusion comes from the payslip: the amount withheld from a one-off payment can look much harsher than the tax you eventually owe.
+That usually doesn't mean payroll got it wrong — it means payroll followed the ATO withholding method for irregular payments.
+For the broader context on marginal brackets and the Medicare levy, see the income tax guide.

 Why withholding looks high

-In practice, payroll temporarily treats the bonus as if a payment like that could keep arriving every pay period.
-That can push the withholding rate much higher than the final extra tax on the bonus once your full-year income is reconciled.
+For bonuses, commissions, and back payments, employers generally withhold using ATO Schedule 5, which annualises the one-off payment — payroll temporarily treats the bonus as if a payment like it could arrive every pay period.
+That pushes the withholding rate above the final extra tax on the bonus once your full-year income is reconciled.

-Example: On a $95,000 salary with a $5,000 bonus, the actual additional tax is about $1,600, but the temporary withholding can be about $2,080.
-The gap is not a second tax.
-It is an upfront withholding that gets reconciled in your return.
+On a $95,000 salary with a $5,000 bonus, the actual additional tax is about $1,600, but the temporary withholding can be about $2,080.
+The gap is not a second tax — it is upfront withholding that gets reconciled in your return.

 Actual tax vs withholding